 Arkansas Bar Examination Requirements and Information

-A single money order or cashiers check payable to the Clerk of the Supreme Court in the amount of $1,000.00.
-The payment should be attached to the front of the questionnaire.
-Make certain that your check or money order is negotiable for at least six months from the date of issuance.
+A money order or cashiers check payable to the Clerk of the Supreme Court in the amount of $1,000.00 must accompany the application to take the bar examination.(Rule XI)

 Applications are available on-line only.